The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 \begin{itemize} \item Replace each vertex $i \in V$ with capacity $b(i)$ by a set $V_i$ of $b(i)$ vertices $i^1,\ldots,i^{b(i)}$. \item Replace each edge $ij \in E$ by a tree $T_{ij}$ connecting the copies of $i$ to the copies of $j$.
 The tree $T_{ij}$ consists of a central edge with end-vertices~$i_j$ and~$j_i$, where $i_j$ is adjacent to all copies of $i$, and $j_i$ is adjacent to all copies of $j$. \item Give every edge in $T_{ij}$ weight $w(ij)$. \item Let $\overline{V}$ consist of the sets $V_i$ and the $2$-vertex sets $\{i_j,j_i\}$. \end{itemize}

 We denote the partitioned matching game defined on $(\overline{G},w)$ with partition~${\cal V}$ by $(\overline{N},\overline{v})$.
-See Figure~\ref{f-second} for an example.
+See Figure~\ref{f-second} (based on Figure~\ref{f-fourth}) for an example.
 We let $b^*$ be the maximum $b(i)$-value for the vertex capacity function~$b$.
-Note that, by construction, we have that $c=b^*$ and that uniformity is preserved.
-Biro et al.~\cite{BKPP19} used the above construction to show the following theorem.
+Note that, by construction, we have that $c=b^*$ and that uniformity is preserved {(that is, if the original $b$-matching game was uniform, then the constructed partitioned matching game will be uniform as well)}. \shortciteA{BKPP19} used the above construction to show the following theorem.